 - a.
 A change in a clinical trial that requires a Protocol Amendment; - b.
-A change in patient enrollment criteria in a clinical trial; - c.
+A change in patient inclusion & exclusion enrollment criteria in a clinical trial; - c.
 A change in a manufacturing process or release specifications; - d.
-Removal or addition of substantive activities described in the Application; - e.
+A Rremoval or addition of substantive activities described in the Application; any savings due to the elimination of activities will result in a reduction to the Award unless CIRM approves use of those funds for the additional activities. - e.
+A change in trial sponsorship; - d.f.
+A change in the disease indication; - g.
 Any change that impacts activities described in Milestones or Suspension Events.